Skip to main content

 Strategic aims

-The strategic aims are:
+The strategic aims were:

 • to improve current housing stock, deliver new social and affordable homes and bring empty homes into use